xRiskLab/fastwoe/docs/woe_standard_errors.md

 \end{array}
 $$

-Notice that the sign of $\text{beta (x=1)}$ flips depending on what we consider to be the intercept in our model as this is difference in the final log-odds between the two conditions.
+Notice that the sign of $\text{beta (x=1)}$ flips depending on what we consider to be the intercept in our model.
+The coefficient represents the difference in the final log-odds between the two conditions and thus changes sign when we switch the reference base from $x=0$ to $x=1$.

 Looking at the Std.
 Error column, we can see that the SE for the intercept is $0.3651$, while for the coefficient it is $0.5323$.